tejom/tejom.github.io/_posts/2016-10-04-containers-from-scratch-pt1.markdown

 / #
 ~~~

 The most important part to this is <a href="https://linux.die.net/man/2/clone">clone()</a>.
 Clone is similar to fork() but allows some extra flags.
 These extra flags will allow you to create the namespaces.
-The program will run the arguments to the program in the child process.
+The program will run the arguments passed to the program in the child process.

 ~~~ c
 int main(int argc, char *argv[])